cestpasphoto/firefly-iii/readme.md

 ### What if I want such features in my docker

-Edit configuration in `./patch_docker.sh`, then run it where your .yml is
+Edit configuration in `./patch_docker.sh`, then run it where your .yml is This file runs the toolchain if any updates on .js files.